expo/create-react-native-app/README.md

 ### iOS

-- Install the [Expo](https://expo.io) app on your android phone.
+- Install the [Expo](https://expo.io) app on your iOS phone.
 - Press 's' in the terminal to send the expo link to your email address or phone number.
-This link can be used to open your project from the Expo app.
+This link can be used to run your project from the Expo app.

 Create React Native App allows you to work with all of the [Components and APIs](https://facebook.github.io/react-native/docs/getting-started.html) in React Native, as well as most of the [JavaScript APIs](https://docs.expo.io/versions/latest/sdk/index.html) that the Expo App provides.